isaacg1/isaacg1.github.io/_posts/2024-02-19-trans-questions.md

 * I use they/she pronouns, and I am transfem.
 * I am [sapphic](https://www.them.us/story/what-does-sapphic-mean),
 and specifically I am attracted to women and nonbinary people.
-* My egg cracked about four and a half years ago, and I started coming out to people then.
+* My egg cracked (i.e. I realized that I am nonbinary) about four and a half years ago, and I started coming out to people then.
-* I have been maximally out, announcing my nonbinary-ness as publicly as possible, for around two years.
+* I have been maximally out, announcing my nonbinaryness as publicly as possible, for around two years.
 * I am taking gender-affirming HRT, namely estrogen and antiandrogens.
 I have been taking HRT for 10 months.
-* Before I cracked my egg and came out, I was actively exploring my gender for about six years.
+* Before I cracked my egg and came out, I actively explored my gender for about six years.
 * Before I was actively exploring,
-I was questioning my gender in private for at least another five years -- my memory gets hazy before puberty.
+I questioned my gender in private for at least another five years -- my memory gets hazy before puberty.
-* Before I was consciously questioning, there were signs that I was nonbinary, that I didn't know to interpret as such at the time.
+* Before I was consciously questioning, there were signs that I was nonbinary, which I didn't know to interpret as such at the time.
 * I am a scientist, and I work in academia.
 My egg cracked and I came out while I was getting my PhD.
-I am now a postdoctoral researcher, and I will soon be a tenure-track professor.
+I am now a postdoctoral researcher, and I will soon be starting my position as a tenure-track professor.
 * I am American, I have lived in the US my whole life.
 * I was raised Jewish (reform).
 I am now an atheist, and I identify with cultural Judaism.
+* I have ADHD.

 ### Question Guidelines